-The definition of Barbershop harmony is a style of unaccompanied vocal music characterised by consonant four-part chords for every melody note in a predominantly homophonic texture.
+The definition of Barbershop harmony is a 'style of a cappella singing - unaccompanied vocal music - characterised by consonant four-part chords for every melody note in a predominantly homophonic texture'.

 The melody is consistently sung by the lead, with the tenor harmonising above the melody, the bass singing the lowest harmonising notes, and the baritone completing the chord.